Dong-Zhen/PredictingFlightDelays/PredictDelays.md

 ## Data Solution

-Use classification to identify which flights will be delayed using weather, nas, security, and time features.
+Use classification to identify which flights will be delayed using weather, nas, security, and potentially time features.